conscxs/iSDC-Translate_Python_Cpp/README.md

-# iSDC-Translate_Python_Cpp
+# iSDC-P2-Translate-Python-Cpp
-The goal of this project is to take the python code we wrote when we implemented the two dimensional histogram filter and translate it into C++
+Repository for P2 of iSDC - Translate Python to C++